franciscodominguezmateos/ChatOS/README.md

 This is analogous to desktop GUI
 ## MetaChatBot
 A chatbot to build or modify other chatbots
+## ChatLearner
-# Detect prediction error an improve the model of chatbots
+Detect prediction error an improve the model of chatbots
-class ChatLearner(ChatBot):
-    pass